aguirre-lab/aguirre-lab/README.md

 Read [`the missing semester of your CS education`](https://missing.csail.mit.edu) to learn basic proficiency with the tools we use every day.

-We use macOS and Ubuntu 18.04 or 20.04.
-Our GPU workstations and servers all run the latter.
+We use macOS and Ubuntu Linux.
+Our GPU workstations and servers run the latter.

 We interact with our workstations and servers through the command line. [`iTerm2`](https://iterm2.com) is especially good for macOS.
 To manage sessions and panes, we like `tmux`.
 We do not use graphical remote desktop software.